MechanicalRock/mechanicalrock.github.io/_posts/2021-04-28-fed-talk-s01e02-theme-providers.md

 1. Manually declaring each of the variants font sizes, for each of your desired Break-Points in your Typography file. :scream:

-2. Using MUi's nifty `responsiveFontSizes` helper to do it for us! :champagne:
+2. Using MUI's nifty `responsiveFontSizes` helper to do it for us! :champagne:

-For this example we will implement option 2 as it reduces the amount of custom code we need to maintain and defines all the font sizes for us, for each breakpoint.
+For this example we will implement option 2 as it reduces the amount of custom code we need to maintain and defines all the font sizes for us for each breakpoint.
 [An interactive demo on how this functionality works can be found here](https://material-ui.com/customization/typography/#font-size)

 All we have to do is wrapping our Theme with their function.